pyeventsourcing/eventsourcing/README.md

         self.history.append(what)
 ```

-An alternative way of expressing the same thing
+For trivial commands that would simply trigger an event
-is to decorate the command method with the "@event"
+wilh the given arguments, an alternative way of expressing
-decorator.
-When the command method "make_it_so()"
+the same thing as above is to decorate the command method
-is called an event will be triggered, and the method
+with the `@event` decorator.
+In this case, when the command
-body will be used to apply the event to the aggregate.
+method `make_it_so()` is called an event will be triggered,
-Because command methods should be named with imperatives,
+and the command method body will be used to apply the event
-and events should be named with part participles, it
+to the aggregate.
+Because command methods should be named
-is recommended to define the name of the event in the
+with imperatives, and events should be named with part
-decorator.
-This style can be used for trivial commands
+participles, it is recommended to define the name of the event
-that would simply trigger an event will the given arguments.
+in the decorator.
+Commands that need to do some work on the
-Commands that need to do some work on the given arguments
+given arguments before triggering an event will need to use
-before triggering an event will need to use one of the
+one of the styles above.
+Of course, in some cases it may
-styles above.
+be more natural to use a past participle as the method name.

 ```python